tppolkow/brevity/README.md

 4. Run `docker run --rm -d --network host --name brevity brevity`
 5. Run `docker exec -it brevity bash`
 6. cd into ~/brevity/ and execute ./run.sh

+## Database
+Database tables should be automatically set up with migrations.
+Postgresql database needs to be running on your local on port 5432 (the default postgresql port).
+User and pw should be postgres.